Family Law Attorneys

 Give Us a Chance to Earn Your Business

 1 S Rangeline Rd, Suite 400, Carmel, IN 46032 | 317-969-8000

 Copyright © 2012-2020 Emerson Law L.L.C.

 The laws governing legal advertising in the state of Indiana require the following statement in any publication of this kind: Advertising Material.
 This website is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer/client relationship.

 This site makes use of licensed stock photography.
 All photography is for illustrative purposes only and all persons depicted are models unless otherwise noted.

-The attorneys at Emerson Law LLC represent individuals and families throughout Indiana.
+Ranked among the best Indianapolis car accident attorneys, our lawyers at Emerson Law LLC represent individuals and families throughout Indiana.
 Our attorneys use their courtroom skill and experience to also assist men and women in family law, personal injury and criminal law matters including divorce, child custody modification, and child support modification in Marion County, Hendricks County, Boone County, Hamilton County, Hancock County, Madison County, Johnson County.
 Cities in which we practice generally include: Zionsville, Lebanon, Whitestown, Carmel, West Clay, Westfield, Noblesville, Fishers, Lawrence, Beech Grove, Speedway, Greenwood, Southport, Franklin, Plainfield, Avon and Danville, Indiana.
 Indianapolis Personal Injury Attorney.